marionwalton/media-and-society/references.md

 <a name="oyeronke_1997"></a>
 Oyewumi, Oyeronke.
 1997\.
 The Invention of Women: Making an African Sense of Western Gender Discourse.
 Minneapolis: University of Minnesota Press.

+<a name="payne_2020"></a>
-[Payne, S. & Shoba](https://www.dailymaverick.co.za/author/sune-payne-and-sandisiwe-shoba/), S. 2020\.
+Payne, S. & Shoba, S. 2020\.
 How did Clicks – and so many other brands – get it so wrong? *The Daily Maverick.* Available: https://www.dailymaverick.co.za/article/2020-09-11-how-did-clicks-and-so-many-other-brands-get-it-so-wrong/

 <a name="pariser_2011"></a>
 Pariser, Eli.
 2011.
 The Filter Bubble: How the New Personalized Web Is Changing What We Read and How We Think.
 Penguin.
 ISBN 9781101515129.